Certificate of Insurance

 Purple check mark

-Compare your quotes and choose a policy that provides sufficient protection and fulfills any requirements outlined by a commercial lease or client contract.
+Carefully compare your quotes and choose a policy that offers sufficient protection for your business and fulfills any requirements outlined in a commercial lease or client contract.

-Small business owners can choose from many different types of business insurance to protect against different risks.
-For example, general liability insurance provides financial protection against accidents involving customers, while professional liability insurance pays for legal defense costs if a client sues over professional negligence or a mistake.
+You can choose from many different types of business insurance to protect against specific risks.
+For example, general liability insurance provides financial protection against accidents involving customers or property damage, while professional liability insurance (E&O) pays for legal defense costs if a client sues over professional negligence or a mistake.

 At this point, you can chat with a licensed Insureon agent to make sure you have the right coverage for your small business.